Should you worry about a mosquito that lands on you with its bum in the air?

 After the inspection and as you leave, you’ll need to drive through a disinfectant solution.

-Cooked meat is allowed past the vet fence but be aware that the rules can change regarding what can and can’t be taken past this inspection point.
-Sometimes the restriction will extend to dairy products and vegetables.
+Cooked meat is allowed past the vet fence, but be aware that the rules regarding what can and can’t be taken past this inspection point can change.
+Sometimes, the restriction will extend to dairy products and vegetables.

 The best way to keep up to speed on the rules is to ask the question on a Facebook Group such as DriveBots.